puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 apps   Deployment  hannelore15  example-php-docker-helloworld  OutOfSync  Missing
 ```

-The application status is initially in OutOfSync state since the application has yet to be deployed and no Kubernetes resources have been created.
+The application status is initially in 'OutOfSync' state since the application has yet to be deployed and no Kubernetes resources have been created.
 To sync (deploy) the application, run:

 ```bash
 argocd app sync argo-example-<username>